 Our business model

-ReThink Mining is a concept that requires a reframing of every aspect of mining operations in order to build a more profitable, productive and sustainable industry.
+ReThink Mining reframes every aspect of mining operations in order to build a more profitable, productive and sustainable industry.

 This will require open collaboration between industry members, a solid strategy moving forward, and the development of new processes, innovations and technologies.
 The sections below outline how that works.

 Learn more about the original business case for Towards Zero Waste Mining.

 This business ecosystem comprises a network of organizations – including suppliers, distributors, customers, competitors, and government agencies – involved in the delivery of a specific product or service through competition.

 CMIC is harnessing innovation from these organizations to solve the complex challenges our industry faces.
 Organizations from Canada, Australia, United States, Europe, and South Africa are actively involved with CMIC to help drive transformation.